Lower Sackville, Nova Scotia: History

 Before European colonization in 1749, the Mi'kmaq lived in this area for thousands of years.

 In August 1749, Captain John Gorham, acting on orders from Governor Edward Cornwallis to establish a military fort named Fort Sackville.
 (The community was named after George Germain, 1st Viscount Sackville.).

 In the 1950s and 1960s it was a destination for Haligonians seeking entertainment at a drive-in cinema, a harness racing track (Sackville Downs), and an World War II bomber-plane ice cream parlour.
 Sackville Downs closed in 1986.

 Lower Sackville experienced intensive suburban development from the 1970s onward due to new highway connections as well as a major development scheme by the Nova Scotia Housing Commission, later the Nova Scotia Department of Housing.
 Suburbanization contributed to a decline in agriculture in the community.

 Before amalgamation into the Halifax Regional Municipality in 1996, Lower Sackville was an unincorporated part of Halifax County.

 On 1 April 1996, Halifax County was dissolved and all of its places (cities, suburbs, towns, and villages) became communities of a single-tier municipality named Halifax Regional Municipality.

 Today, Lower Sackville is a commuter town of Halifax home to many established businesses, parks, and places of interest.

 Geography

 According to the 2013 Halifax Regional Municipality Urban Forest Master Plan, the community of Lower Sackville covers approximately 566 ha of land area.

 Lower Sackville is east of Lucasville; north—north-east of Bedford; south-east of Middle Sackville; and south-west of Windsor Junction.

 The community is located approximately 18 km from Downtown Dartmouth, approximately 27 km from Downtown Halifax, and approximately 25 km from Halifax Stanfield International Airport.

-Districts of Lower Sackville

-The following are the districts of Lower Sackville, their geographical location, and/or main road: